Devansh-18155/fossee-workshop-redesign/README.md

-Question.
-How Did I Make It Responsive?
+Question 2) How Did I Make It Responsive?

 I built everything mobile-first, meaning I designed for small screens first and then adjusted for bigger ones.
 I used Tailwind CSS breakpoints throughout things like the navigation menu collapse on mobile, the workshop cards go from 3 columns on desktop to 1 column on phones, and forms stack vertically on small screens.